stormpath/stormpath-sdk-ruby/README.md

 You will need to reload the account or group resource after these operations to ensure they've picked up the changes.

-## Resources

-### Applications

-Listing applications:

-Getting an application:

-Creating an application:

-Updating an application:

-Deleting an application:

-Authenticating an account:

-### Directories

-Listing directories:

-Getting a directory:

-Creating a directory:

-Updating a directory:

-Deleting a directory

-### Accounts

-Listing Accounts:

-Getting an account:

-Creating an account:

-Updating an account:

-Deleting an account:

-### Groups

-Listing groups:

-Get a group:

-Create a group:

-Update a group:

-### Group Memberships

-Listing group memberships:

-Creating a group membership:

-Get a group membership:

-Delete a group membership:

 ## Testing